top of page

 • Abdominal pain or cramping

-And even if you don’t develop CHS, persistent digestive symptoms like bloating, fatigue, or poor appetite might be your body signaling that cannabis is quietly disrupting your gut function.
+And even if you don’t develop CHS, persistent digestive symptoms like bloating, fatigue, or poor appetite might be your body signaling that cannabis is affecting your digestion.

 👉 Want to better understand your digestion?
 Learn more about gut health here.